samuliohman/big_data_platform/README.md

 Initialize and Authenticate with Google Cloud SDK
-Run these commands to set up and authenticate your Google Cloud environment:
+Run these commands to set up and authenticate your Google Cloud environment.
+Project ID:bigdataplatform-449310
 ```
 gcloud init
 gcloud auth login